-After finishing their course work, and normally in Term 1 of their second year in the program, students will complete a comprehensive exam.
+After finishing their course work, FT students will complete a comprehensive exam in Term 1 of their second year in the program.
+PT students will complete their comprehensive exams in Term 1 of their third year.
 The purpose of the exam is to ensure that the student has sufficient knowledge of the relevant scholarly literature in the field of Labour Studies and that they are able to synthesize and communicate this literature in a critically insightful way.
 The comprehensive exam consists of a written and oral component where the student's ability to understand and synthesize a set of readings is assessed.
 The examination committee for the comprehensive exam shall normally consist of the members of the supervisory committee.